 Q. I’m interested in getting my RBA – where do I start?

-A. Begin by contacting an RBA coordinator.
+A. Begin by contacting an RBA advisor.
 He or she will guide you through the process and get you on track to earning your bachelor’s degree!
-To begin working with your counselor, contact the RBA Office at: 304.696.6400 or send an email to email@example.com.
+To begin working with your advisor, send an email to email@example.com.

 Q. Are there financial aid programs available for RBA students?
 How can I fund my degree?

 A. There are many ways to pay for your degree.
 If you enroll part-time, you may be eligible to participate in The Higher Education Adult Part-time Student Program (HEAPS).
 If you enroll full-time, you may be eligible for the WV Higher Education Grant.
 You should also complete the Free Application for Federal Student Aid (FAFSA) to see if you can receive help from the federal government.
 To find out more about financial aid, check out the Financial Aid Resources for Adult Learners page.
 To learn more about your financial aid options, see the COSTS/FINANCIAL AID section of this FAQ or click here.

 Q. What sort of time commitment is involved?

 A. The RBA program really is designed to fit your schedule.
 You can work at your own pace to complete your degree.